 ABOUT

-Selected for ForeWord Magazine’s 2008 Book of the Year Award in nature writing, Chasing Wings is a passionate account of Richard Modlin’s encounters with birds and his travels to locations, far and near, to observe feathered vertebrates.
+Selected as Finalist for ForeWord Magazine’s 2008 Book of the Year Award in nature writing, Chasing Wings is a passionate account of Richard Modlin’s encounters with birds and his travels to locations, far and near, to observe feathered vertebrates.
 Modlin’s descriptions of his interactions with avian species are poignant, humorous, heartwarming, and informative.
 Follow him as a preschooler, when he captures a blue jay chick and experiences the woes of the parents’ wrath; then when he attempts to befriend a juvenile American kestrel, and years later, a magnificent frigatebird.
 The author relates how he saved a pied-billed grebe chick from the jaws of a northern pike, how a mute swam got revenge, a trio of starling invaded his attic apartment, and wild turkeys tried to beat their way into his sunroom.
 More scientifically, Modlin discusses the impact of an overabundance of double-crested cormorants on a fragile habitat and the feeding behavior of black skimmers.

 Travel with the author in his search to view widowbirds, ostriches, sunbirds, parrots, toucans, hummingbirds and other exotic birds in Kenya, the Seychelles, Grand Cayman, Belize, a raptor aviary in France, and the forests of southern Sweden.
 Follow him to southeastern Arizona, the coast of Maine, swamps and marshes of Florida, and the beach communities on the Gulf Coast of Alabama.
 Lists of birds sighted are included at the end of travelogue chapters, as are the details of sites the author visited.
 Chasing Wings is a necessary read for the millions of individuals, worldwide, who enjoy bird watching and love nature.